Guidebook/code-challenges/web-team/back-end-challenges.md

 1. Can you identify any edge cases that we need to account for?
 2. Can you explain the orders of growth implications of the algorithm you implemented?
-3. Suppose our initial list contains 1 million elements, is there a faster way we can find the answer?
+3. Suppose our initial list contains 1 million elements, is there a more performant way we can find the answer?

-### Most Occuring Triplets

-## Django Specific Challenges

-###